-Florida rates as one of the most dangerous states for drivers and other road users dues to the high number of car accidents that occur each year.
+Florida is one of the most dangerous states for drivers and other road users due to the high number of car accidents that occur each year.
 Car accidents happen so frequently that almost every driver has been involved in or witnessed a car accident.
 The injuries resulting from an accident depend on the type of accident and the level of impact.
 Some of the common types of car accidents in Florida include:

-Injuries sustained by victims of side-impact collisions are usually extensive compared to others.
+Injuries sustained by victims of side-impact collisions are usually extensive.
 This is because the side of a vehicle offers a narrow layer of protection to vehicle occupants.

 A head-on collision occurs when two vehicles strike each other on the front.
-This accident may occur when one or both vehicle drivers fail to use their travel lanes.
-When a head-on collision occurs, the impact is high, and the injuries sustained by victims are often fatal.
+A head-on collision can occur if a driver makes a left turn in front of oncoming traffic or fails to yield a right-of-way to oncoming vehicles.
+When a head-on collision occurs, the impact is high, and the injuries sustained by victims are often life threatening.
 The injuries are more extensive if both vehicles were at high speeds at the time of impact.
-A head-on collision may also occur if a driver makes a left turn in front of oncoming traffic.
-Failure to yield a right-of-way to oncoming vehicles could lead to this type of accident.

 A rollover accident occurs when a car tips over onto its side or roof.
-When a rollover accident occurs, the fatality rate is high.
+When a rollover accident occurs, the risk of life-threatening injuries is high.
 Rollover car accidents may happen when a driver loses control of a vehicle or when a driver engages in risky or high-speed driving.
 Other causes of rollover car accidents include collisions with other vehicles or objects on the road.

-In a rollover accident, the vehicle’s motion could lead to multiple impacts between different vehicle parts and your body.
+In a rollover accident, the vehicle’s motion could lead to multiple points of impact between the car and your body.
 Therefore, severe injuries, like neck and spinal injuries may result.
 Other common injuries in rollover accidents are internal injuries and broken bones.

 Being involved in a car accident might alter your life in many ways.
-Extensive injuries could result in permanent disabilities or disfigurement.
-You may have to take some time off work until you recover.
+Extensive injuries could result in permanent disabilities, disfigurement, and inability to work.
 If the accident was due to the negligence of another person or entity, you could seek compensation for your damages.
 Shrader Law, PLLC can evaluate your case and help you seek compensation.

 Posted in Traffic Defense